dlinger3/DnDnder/README.md

 **********************************************************************************************************************************
 ```
 -After downloading the project files from GitHub, unzip them to somewhere on your machine where you
  can find them.
-Navigate to the location you unzipped the file, and click the DnDFolder
+Navigate to the location you unzipped the file, and click the DnDnder Folder
+(DnDnder was the original project name but has since been changed to Tavern)

 -right click and copy the file path address as text to be used in command prompt.
  When pasting, you should have a filepath that looks something like: C:\...\DnDnder